 Using a Project Management Framework for Shared Visibility

-To avoid confusion and ensure a smooth execution, establish a shared understanding of each team's responsibilities, timelines, and scope.
+To avoid confusion and deliver smooth execution, establish a shared understanding of each team's responsibilities, timelines, and scope.
 One way to achieve this is by using a project management framework.

 Use the DARCI model to identify decision-makers, accountable parties, responsible parties, consulted parties, and informed parties, and document their roles throughout the project.
 This way, everyone is clear about their responsibilities and can work together towards a successful outcome.